 At the top of the tower, the Doctor and Romana are flirting outrageously with each other.

 Me: Yes, Sue, they’re really in Paris.

 Sue: Wow.
 I love this already.

 Nicol: Paris and Douglas Adams.
-What more could I want?
+What more could you want?

-Nicol is half-French.
-She actually turned her phone off at this point.
+Nicol is half-French, so she actually turned her phone off at this point.

-Sue: I bet you like Romana’s outfit, eh?
+Sue: I bet you like Romana’s outfit, don’t you, Neil?

-Nicol: Yes, why is she dressed as an extra from Grange Hill?
+Nicol: Why is she dressed as an extra from Grange Hill?

 Sue: Ann Summers, surely?

 The Doctor and Romana skip through the streets of Paris.